 The reportable segments shown below are the Company's segments for which separate financial information is available and upon which operating results are evaluated by the chief operating decision maker to assess performance and to allocate resources.
 As of the fourth quarter of 2022, the Company reassessed its reportable segments, which resulted in the inclusion of Telephonics into the PCB reportable segment.
 On April 29, 2020, the Company announced the restructuring of its E-M Solutions business unit.
 In prior periods, the Company's E-M Solutions business unit consisted of three Chinese manufacturing facilities with two being in Shanghai (SH BPA and SH E-MS) and one in Shenzhen (SZ).
 The Company closed the SH E-MS and SZ facilities at the end of 2020 and integrated the SH BPA facility into its PCB operations.
-As of March 29, 2021, E-M Solutions business unit, certain prior year amounts have been reclassified to conform to this new presentation.
+As of March 29, 2021, E-M Solutions no longer met the criteria for segment reporting.
+As a result of the restructuring of the E-M Solutions business unit, certain prior year amounts have been reclassified to conform to this new presentation.
 The PCB reportable segment consists of eighteen domestic system, sub-system, and PCB plants; six PCB fabrication plants in China; and one in Canada.
 The RF&S Components reportable segment consists of one domestic RF component plant and one RF component plant in China.